wklchris/TRB-template/README.md

 ## Dependencies

-- A TeX Distribution installed ([TeX Live](https://www.tug.org/texlive/) is recommended), or using an online LaTeX platform like [Overleaf](https://www.overleaf.com/);
+- This template is for LaTeX users who have installed a TeX Distribution ([TeX Live](https://www.tug.org/texlive/) is recommended), or use an online LaTeX platform like [Overleaf](https://www.overleaf.com/);
 - XeLaTeX with Times New Roman font is the default setting (Overleaf also supports Times New Roman).
 If you prefer pdfLaTeX, please follow the comments in the class file (`trbart.cls`) to use `mathptmx` package and comment lines related to `fontspec`.
 - For the bibliography part, `biblatex` package with `biber` backend is applied.
 There is no `BibTeX` requirement and nor is it used here.

 You can read the `trbart.cls` file thoroughly to check the packages required by this template.
 Users with TeX Live (>=2017) fully installed don't need to install anything more.
+Last, an alternative way to check the dependencies is to try to compile the `example.tex` file.

-## Quick Guide: How to Use
+## Quick User Guide: How to Use

-After the dependency check, you may follow these steps to use this template:
+As a quick guide, you may follow these steps to use this template:

 1. **Documentclass**: Download the class file (`trbart.cls`) into the main directory of your LaTeX project, then use `trbart` as the document class in your main LaTeX file:
     ```